TN1ck/tomsblog/_posts/2017-03-22-native-selects.markdown

 excerpt: With CSS you can style every input element, except one - the select.
 It's impossible to change the look of the options without rebuilding the whole select.
 Is it worth it to rebuild it?
 If so, when should you do it?
 ---

 As part of corporate branding, a lot of times the restyling of the select options is desired.
-To achieve that, one must rebuild the whole select as a custom input element.
-But... is it worth it?

 In terms of implementation and features, selects are probably one of the most complex UI-elements in the browser.
 We often overlook which features it offers, because often we don't even think about when we use it.
 But let's quickly list things you might forget:
-1. Especially smartphones implement often their own select, for example is the select in iOS Safari highly optimized for touch input, see the picture.
+1. Especially smartphones implement often their own select.
+For example take the select in iOS Safari, it is highly optimized for touch input and offers a completely different way of input.
 1. It will always render appropriately, which means, you'll always be able to click all the options: If it is on top of the screen, it will render below the cursor, if it is on the bottom, it will render above.
 1. When you type inside the input-field, the selection will change according to the characters you entered.
 1. You can use the keyboard to control it.
-1. You can type to search for specific options

 So why even bother to re-implement it?
 Users like to use stuff they know how to use.
 Every user will know how to use a select.
 The only reason is that you can decide the UX and the look.